Our curriculum is subject based and knowledge-rich ensuring that everything is appropriately sequenced to develop understanding and skill.

 Our curriculum brings together well-proven programmes from the UK and USA.
 Details of these can be found in the subject specific information below.

-Our merit system supports hard work and progress.
+Our House Team system rewards hard work and progress.

 As a starting point children are taught to be aware of each subject they learn and its unique identity.
 Pupil versions of subject descriptions, or rationales, can be found around the school building to help children scaffold their learning.
 These rationales can also be found in subject information, below.